 It’s not for the faint-hearted, but a brisk stroll up dormant volcano Arthur’s Seat will put hairs on your chest.
 The mini-mountain stands in the middle of Holyrood Park and is said to have been the mythical location of King Arthur’s palace, Camelot.
 It’s a sweaty 40-minute hike to the top, and you’ll find yourself shedding the scarves and cagoules you wore while strolling round the city, but the views of the city and the sea from the top of the mound are breathtaking.

 Edinburgh has a well-deserved reputation as one of the UK’s hottest spots for culture, and does art, theatre, music and comedy well all year round, as well as during the Edinburgh Festival, which takes over the city throughout August.
-For highly-charged new writing and boundary-pushing theatre, at the Festival and all year round, the Traverse Theatre has played host to UK’s finest new writers and directors, including Enda Walsh, David Eldridge, Simon Stephens and Rona Munro.
+Sadly this couldn’t take place in August 2020, however it may well be back on for August 2021.

-- Edinburgh International Airport has direct flights from most countries.
-Otherwise get a connecting flight from London.
-It is located around 10 miles west of the city and there is a tramway that will transport you into the city for £5.
+Edinburgh International Airport has direct flights from most countries.
+You can get a connecting flight from London.
+It is located around 10 miles west of the city and there is a tramway that will transport you into the city.
 There’s also an Airlink Express bus service.